 This course traces the history of radio and television.
-It includes criticism, production, pro-1 c.u. gramming issues and ethics.
+It includes criticism, production, programming issues and ethics.
+1 c.u.
 Prerequisites: ENG 128; WRT 107.

-ENG 232 LATIN AMERICAN LITERATURE SURVFY
+ENG 232 LATIN AMERICAN LITERATURE SURVEY

 Survey of Latin American literatures from the sixteenth century to the present.
 Emphasis is upon literary discourses the reflect and shape the diverse array of Latin American cultural identities throughout the region.
-Prerequisite: ENG 107 with final grade of C- or better.
+1 c.u.
+Prerequisite: WRT 107 with final grade of C- or better.